 Ceiba Ferry Terminal Guide– Schedule, Parking & Tips

-San Juan has two completely separate cruise facilities, and getting them mixed up can quite literally cost you the ship.
+As our San Juan cruise port guide explains, the city has two completely separate cruise facilities, and getting them mixed up can cost you the ship.

-• PanAmerican Pier: Located near the Convention Center and Isla Grande Airport, this is Zone 5 and costs a $17 flat rate from SJU.
+• PanAmerican Pier: Near the Convention Center and Isla Grande Airport, Zone 5, $17 flat rate from SJU

 When booking an Uber or entering your destination into any navigation app, type “PanAmerican Pier” explicitly instead of “San Juan Cruise Port.”
-The generic search will often route you to the wrong harbor.
-A corrective taxi adds serious time and money you simply will not have on departure day.
+The generic search often routes you to the wrong harbor.
+A corrective taxi adds serious time and money you will not have on departure day.

 San Juan Cruise Port and Terminal Information - Cruise Critic

 Cruise ships typically disembark by 9 AM, but evening flights do not leave until 6 PM or 9 PM.
-That is an incredibly long day to drag heavy bags around.
+That leaves a long gap to drag bags around.

 Service Rate (USD) Notes

 Drop your bags off, take an Uber into Old San Juan for lunch, and walk along the historic city wall.
-You can then retrieve everything right before your TSA window opens.
-This system works extremely well for maximizing your final day.
+Retrieve everything right before your TSA window opens.
+This system works well for maximizing your final day of Puerto Rico travel.

 SJU is technically open 24/7, but most food concessions close at night.
-TSA checkpoints also shut down in the overnight hours, restricting everyone to the landside public zones.
+TSA checkpoints also shut down overnight, restricting everyone to the landside public zones.

-The most comfortable spot for an extended overnight wait is the carpeted walkway connecting Terminals C and D. It offers lower foot traffic, accessible power outlets, and a steady security presence.
-Bring a heavy-duty sleep mask and noise-canceling headphones.
-The overhead lights stay on all night and automated PA announcements loop every 15 minutes.
+The most comfortable spot for an extended wait is the carpeted walkway between terminals, where foot traffic is lower and power outlets are accessible.
+Bring a sleep mask and noise-canceling headphones — the overhead lights stay on all night and automated PA announcements loop every 15 minutes.

-The on-site airport hotel located in Terminal D is your only real bed alternative.
-Make sure to book it well in advance during the peak winter season.
+The on-site airport hotel in Terminal D is your only real bed alternative.
+Book it well in advance during peak winter season, as it fills up fast.

-What is the very first thing on your itinerary after you land—city exploring or heading straight to the beaches?
+What is the first thing on your itinerary after you land — city exploring or heading straight to the beaches?